3redronin/mu-server/HTTP2-CONCURRENCY.md

 ## Required invariants

-These are required end-state invariants.
-Full single-owner enforcement in invariant 2, and invariants 9 and 10, depend on the future ownership and execution-domain phases identified above.
+These invariants apply to the current implementation.

 1. Inbound frame events from the reader are processed in wire order.
 2. Every protocol state mutation has an explicit linearization point: the